Amateur Radio

 WA6KBL Jeffrey Pawlan

-I have been an amateur radio operator since 1960, originally as a Novice (WV6KBL).
+I have been an amateur radio operator since 1960 - now 56 years, originally as a Novice (WV6KBL).
 Back then, Novice Class licenses were not renewable and were only good for a year.
 I upgraded to Technician Class and held that until I upgraded to Advanced Class in Feb.
 1993.
 I upgraded to Extra Class in 2000.
-I have no intention of changing my call.
-My wife, Monica, KQ6PY, finally got her Advanced Class license in 1997.
+I continue to use my original call.
+My wife, Monica, KQ6PY, got her Advanced Class license in 1997.

 Although I began on 40m CW, I was drawn to VHF and microwave immediately.
 I mentored with several RF and microwave engineers and learned how to modify and tune military and commercial radios to the ham bands.
 I then studied RF design and built my own transmitters and receivers from scratch.
 Although I began with tubes, I eventually utilized the very first RF transistors which were Philco drift barrier transistors to make a fully solid state 2 meter AM transceiver.
 I became interested in the sound fidelity of FM and built a wideband FM transceiver for 2 meters.
 I was among the first three or five hams in Los Angeles to get on FM experimentally.
 Later, I designed and built two remote bases/repeaters in Los Angeles.

 Although I was interested in logging International Broadcast stations using my homebrew superregenerative receiver, I did not develop an interest in HF DXing on the ham bands until about 1988.
 I was not pursuing DXCC until I finally put up a HF beam for the first time in 1994.
 My motivation was to talk to my EME friends in Europe on HF.
 I soon became hooked on DXing and have made many friends around the world, some of whom we have visited.
-I now have 328 current DXCC countries confirmed on HF, 330 total.
-I am on the ARRL Honor Roll.
+I now have all of the DXCC countries confirmed on HF.
+I am number 1 on the ARRL Honor Roll.
 Below is a 71 foot tower with a Hygain TH11DX.

 Below is an EME tower with antennas on an elevator system, shown in the lowered position.
 As you can see in the photos, I am interested in EME and Space Communications.
 I have four M2 beams on 2m and four on 70cm.
 I also have a M2 two wavelength long beam on 6m and enjoy that band very much.
 I also have completely rebuilt and modernized a SCR-584 radar pedestal on which I mounted a 5m dish for EME.
 I am on 23cm currently and later this year will also use it for 10GHz (3cm).